Non-Toxic Methods to Get Rid of Mold in Your House

 • Paper: Items like books, wallpaper, and cardboard are especially vulnerable as they often retain moisture in their fibers.

-For many, the presence of mold can trigger respiratory problems such as a stuffy or runny nose, sore throat, persistent coughing, or wheezing, which is characterized by a whistling sound when breathing.
+Mold can trigger respiratory problems such as a stuffy or runny nose, sore throat, persistent coughing, or wheezing, which is characterized by a whistling sound when breathing.

 Does Mold Have A Smell?

-The short answer to this question is yes, mold does have a distinct odor that can be quite noticeable and unpleasant.
 The best way to describe the scent is often as “musty” or “earthy,” as it can evoke the smell of damp, decaying organic material.
 This characteristic odor arises from the volatile organic compounds (VOCs) released by mold as it grows.

 Musty: The presence of mold within walls typically emits a musty odor, reminiscent of the scent found when opening an old book.

 Earthy: Some individuals detect an earthy smell akin to wet socks or decaying wood.
 This scent arises from microbial volatile organic compounds (mVOCs), which are naturally produced by mold as it develops.

 Damp: Mold thrives in moist conditions, as it requires water for survival.
 It releases spores, which are tiny “seeds,” into the air that can proliferate if they settle on a damp surface.